Indonesia bristles over 'deplorable' Australian sea incursions

 "But we won't let this setback get in the way of the job we were elected to do, which is stop the boats," he said.

-The number of refugees involved pales in comparison with other countries but is a polarizing political issue in Australia and stokes tension with Indonesia over border policies that have been criticized by the United Nations and international human rights groups.
+The number of refugees involved pales in comparison with other countries but is a polarising political issue in Australia and stokes tension with Indonesia over border policies that have been criticised by the United Nations and international human rights groups.

 Prime Minister Tony Abbott's conservative government came to power partly because of its tough campaign against asylum seekers after an easing of border policies by the former Labor government that resulted in a rise in the number of boats.

-Its policies include offshore detention centers that hold thousands of asylum seekers, many of whom have fled conflicts in Afghanistan, Darfur, Pakistan, Somalia and Syria.
+Its policies include offshore detention centres that hold thousands of asylum seekers, many of whom have fled conflicts in Afghanistan, Darfur, Pakistan, Somalia and Syria.

 CONCERNS OVER SECRECY